 Nadal, coming off his record seventh French Open title, broke six times and had 35 winners and 18 errors.
 Having lost in last year's final to Novak Djokovic, he is bidding for a 12th Grand Slam title.

 "I'm very happy to be back on the best court in the world and winning," Nadal said.
 "It's fantastic for me, but I have to improve a lot for the next round."

-Twelve matches were suspended because of rain.
-Three-time finalist Andy Roddick led Jamie Baker 7-6 (1), 4-2 when their match was halted.
-Sara Errani, runner-up this month at the French Open, held match point in the second set against American qualifier Coco Vandeweghe when play stopped.
+Play was later suspended for the day because of rain and poor light, leaving several matches unfinished.
+Three-time finalist Andy Roddick was leading Britain's Jamie Baker 7-6 (1), 4-2 on Court 1 when the covers came on.
+Tenth-seeded Sara Errani, runner-up at the French Open earlier this month, was holding match point in the second set when her match against American qualifier Coco Vandeweghe was halted.

 Serena Williams ground out a shriek-filled win over 62nd-ranked Zahlavova Strycova, a day after five-time champion Venus lost her first-round match on the same court in straight sets to Elena Vesnina.